GeminiDRSoftware/FitsStorage/docs/Docker.md

 The docker support for running a cluster depends on some custom images.
 There are helper build scripts to easily create these with the proper parameters and names.

+If you are on the master branch and want to update the `:latest` images in the gitlab repo, add a `-u` to these scripts when you run them.

 ```
 bash ./docker/scripts/buildfitsstorageutils.sh